davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-It then calls yet another function, also from the _travisscot_ package which is shown bellow.
+It in turn calls yet another function, also from the _travisscot_ package which is shown bellow.

 ```java
 public static void handleWork(Context context) {